Documentation Index

 - Monthly: New market every month

-- Custom: Custom schedule with specific time windows
+- Custom: Custom schedule with specific start/end windows

 Choosing the Right Market Type